MatthewDorner/mattermost-gitlab-dev-env/README.md

 ## Use ##
 Just run Mattermost dev server normally on `:8065` and run `docker-compose up` in this repo to launch Nginx and GitLab.

-The GitLab instance will a password for the `root` user at `./gitlab/config/initial_root_password` the first time you run it.
+The GitLab instance will create a password for the `root` user at `./gitlab/config/initial_root_password` the first time you run it.